gabrielchua/RAGxplorer/README.md

 pip install -r requirements-local-deployment.txt
 ```

+> [!TIP]
-⚠️ Do not use `requirements.txt`.
+> ⚠️ Do not use `requirements.txt`.
 That is so the free streamlit deployment can run.
 That file includes an additional `pysqlite3-binary` dependency.
+>

-⚠️ If it helps with troubleshooting, this application was built using Python 3.11
+> ⚠️ If it helps with troubleshooting, this application was built using Python 3.11

 ## Usage 🏎️